Skip to content

-Ultimately you will be running your workflows in a Kubernetes cluster in Union Cloud.
+Ultimately you will be running your workflows in a Kubernetes cluster in Union.
 But it can be handy to try out a workflow in a cluster on your local machine.
 Flyte enables this.

 First, ensure that you have Docker (or a similar OCI-compliant container engine) installed locally and that the daemon is running.